 Overall we’d recommend the Vizio V21-H8 over this in most cases.
 However, this could be a great alternative if the slim design is something you value.

 Very similar to the Samsung HW-R550 in specification and price, the Sony HT-S350 is another soundbar/subwoofer combo that can fill larger rooms.

 This soundbar is also capable of outputting 320W of power which makes it reach high volume levels without distorting.
 For inputs you get HDMI ARC as well as optical, on top of Bluetooth connectivity for pairing with your phone or other compatible devices.

 Despite being a good soundbar in itself, the Sony HT-S350 is inferior to the Samsung HW-R550 overall.
 Samsung’s R550 has more accurate audio reproduction, a better sound profile and better bass extension.
-The Sony can get slightly louder, but it compresses more than the R550.
+The Sony can get slightly louder, but it compresses more than the R550 and has a rather dark sound profile.
 It also doesn’t support DTS, where Samsung does.

 Overall we prefer the Samsung R550 over this soundbar from Sony.
 However, it’s still a very decent soundbar in its own right.
 Owners of a Sony TV might want to stick to the Sony ecosystem for better integration and aesthetic consistency.

 Yamaha seems to produce everything from pianos to motorbikes, but they’ve also found critical success in the soundbar space.

 Some audiophiles might scoff at soundbars, but Yamaha have produced truly great-sounding ones that deserve all the praise they’ve received.
 After extensive testing, RTings rated the YAS-207 the best sounding budget soundbar and Digital Trends rated the YAS-209 as the best soundbar of 2021.